b2io/base2.io/README.md

       - PR creation
       ```

-8. Update the card's status to be `Review`
+8. Update the card's status to be `In Review`
 9. Once the PR is approved and it is ready to be merged
 10. Use the `Squash and merge` button in Github
 11. Update the commit message if and as needed